ahmedmst2423/BookScape-React-Native-Ereader-App/README.md

-# BookSpace
+# BookScape

-**BookSpace** is a highly efficient e-reader app that leverages `epubjs-react-native` to seamlessly read EPUB files.
+**BookScape** is a highly efficient e-reader app that leverages `epubjs-react-native` to seamlessly read EPUB files.
 With a user-friendly interface and multiple features, BookSpace is designed to enhance your reading experience.

 ---